mattpe/bcwt/week2.md

    * Use the 'Basic usage example' in Multer's documentation as an example and add file upload functionality to `./routes/catRoutes.js`.
 Use `/` for POST method as route.
       * prefer relative path ('./uploads/') instead of absolute path ('/uploads/')
       * [what is the difference](https://medium.com/@colinlmcdonald/absolute-vs-relative-paths-7ffd8e31d49c)
+   * Add new function 'cat_post' to `./controllers/catController.js`.
+The function should log the data sent by the form (req.data) and file data (req.file) to the console.
+   * Modify `/` route for post method in `./routes/catRoute.js`.
+The route should execute the multer middleware and 'cat_post' function.
    * Check `uploads` folder after uploading to see new files.
       * Filenames are automatically hashed.
       * If you want to have more control over filenames use [Diskstorage](https://github.com/expressjs/multer#diskstorage)